fenhl/magic-set-generator/README.md

 1. If `--no-images` is set, all artwork is left blank.
 All following steps are skipped.
 2. If `--images` is set to a directory containing a file named `<card name>.png`, `<card name>.jpg`, or `<card name>.jpeg`, that image will be used.
 (If the card name contains the symbols `:`, `"`, and/or `?`, these should be omitted from the file name.)
 After `--images`, `--scryfall-images` and `--lore-seeker-images` are checked.
-3. If neither `--no-scryfall-images` nor `--offline` are set, `json-to-mse` will attempt to download the card artwork from [Scryfall](https://scryfall.com/).
+3. If neither `--no-scryfall-images` nor `--offline` are set, MSG will attempt to download the card artwork from [Scryfall](https://scryfall.com/).
 If successful, that image is used.
 If `--scryfall-images` is set to a directory, the image will also be saved there as `<card name>.png`.
-Otherwise, `json-to-mse` will attempt to save the image to `--images`, or simply discard it if that isn't set either.
+Otherwise, MSG will attempt to save the image to `--images`, or simply discard it if that isn't set either.
-4. If neither `--no-lore-seeker-images` nor `--offline` are set, `json-to-mse` will attempt to download the card artwork from [Lore Seeker](https://lore-seeker.cards/).
+4. If neither `--no-lore-seeker-images` nor `--offline` are set, MSG will attempt to download the card artwork from [Lore Seeker](https://lore-seeker.cards/).
 If successful, that image is used.
 If `--lore-seeker-images` is set to a directory, the image will also be saved there as `<card name>.png`.
-Otherwise, `json-to-mse` will attempt to save the image to `--images`, or simply discard it if that isn't set either.
+Otherwise, MSG will attempt to save the image to `--images`, or simply discard it if that isn't set either.
 5. If none of the previous steps were successful, the artwork for that card is left blank.

 ## Command-line options

-`json-to-mse` accepts the following command line options:
+MSG accepts the following command line options:

 * `-b`, `--border=<color>`: Set the card border color.
 Supported colors are:
     * `b` or `black`